0x42697262/obsidian_files/Notes/020 Studies/CMSC 124 Machine Problem 4.md

     stack[0].to_owned()
 }
 ```
 Unlike other functions, this returns a String instead of a character vector.
+I initiated the stack as a string so that it will be easier to pop concatenated tokens like `(a+b)`.

 **Converting Postfix expression to Prefix expression***
 Stacks is implemented for the conversion.